chemisus/dragon/README.md

 # Dragon

+Dragon is a PHP Framework.
+The main focuses for Dragon are the following:

+* Dependency injection via type hinting
+* Request routing
+* Responses

-1. Dependency Injection
+## Dependency Injection

-2. Request Routing
+## Request Routing

-3. Response
+## Response